India Development Foundation of Overseas Indians: Projects Funded

 Funds have been allocated to projects in Maharashtra, Odisha, Madhya Pradesh, Rajasthan and Jammu & Kashmir.
 Implementation will commence shortly.

 Online Payment Gateway

 To enable small and regular contributions to projects and to IDF-OI Pool fund, an online Payment Gateway was launched by Smt.
 Sushma Swaraj, Minister of External Affairs on 31 July 2016.
-The Payment Gateway accepts a minimum contribution of USD 100 or its equivalent in other foreign currencies into the IDF-OI Pool Fund; or the minimum contribution for project specific funding is the unit cost of the project.
+The Payment Gateway accepts a minimum contribution of US$100 or its equivalent in other foreign currencies into the IDF-OI Pool Fund; or the minimum contribution for project specific funding is the unit cost of the project.